 Most of all, I could feel the stabs of jealousy from previous equal co-workers like knives in my back.

-Quitting From Leadership
+Quitting Leadership

-Changing behaviours sustainably with Appreciative Inquiry
+Changing Behaviours Sustainably With Appreciative Inquiry

 The Brain and Appreciative Inquiry

-Appreciative Inquiry (AI) is a model for organizational change and personal development that focuses on identifying and leveraging positive attributes and strengths.
+Appreciative Inquiry (AI) is a model for organisational change and personal development that focuses on identifying and leveraging positive attributes and strengths.
 This approach has a profound impact on the brain, influencing both its structure and functioning.
 The brain’s positive response to Appreciative Inquiry can be attributed to several key factors rooted in neuroscience.

 Positive Reinforcement and Neuroplasticity

-1. Strengthening Neural Pathways: The brain is highly adaptable, a quality known as neuroplasticity.
+- Strengthening Neural Pathways: The brain is highly adaptable, a quality known as neuroplasticity.
 When engaged in Appreciative Inquiry, individuals focus on positive experiences and strengths, which reinforces and strengthens neural pathways associated with positive thinking and optimism.
 This reinforcement can lead to a more positive outlook and improved problem-solving abilities.

 Emotional Regulation and Stress Reduction